mahuntington/ec2postgres/README.md

     1. Click Connect

 1. Click SSH Client of not already chosen
-1. Locally, locate directory containing .pem file
+1. Locally, locate directory containing `.cer` file
 1. `chmod 400 pern.cer` (substitute filename for pern.cer)
-1. copy Example connect command from AWS page
+1. copy Example connect command from AWS page.
+Note, that you may need to change the name and/or extension of the `.cer` file listed in the command to match the actual file name on your computer
 1. confirm connecting

 ## GitHub